agusmakmun/agusmakmun.github.io/_posts/2021-09-20-run-microros-on-almost-any-stm32.markdown

   /* USER CODE END 5 */
 }
 {% endhighlight %}
-From this point your code is ready to compile and ready to upload on the MCU.
-On my MCU compiled with debug mode the publisher takes one to two second to start publishing.
+From this point, your code is ready to compile and ready to upload on the MCU.
+On my MCU compiled with debug mode, the publisher takes one to two second to start publishing.
-Once your MCU is running and connected to your computer you will need the Micro-ROS agent.
-Make sure to source your Micro-ROS ws `source microros_ws/install/local_setup.zsh` and run the agent `ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0` (To identify your serial port you can simply list your /dev/ and check which on appears when you connect your MCU).
+Once your MCU is running and connected to your computer, you will need the Micro-ROS agent.
+Make sure to source your Micro-ROS ws `source microros_ws/install/local_setup.zsh` and run the agent `ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0` (To identify your serial port, you can simply list your /dev/ and check which one appears when you connect your MCU).
 Your agent should display something like:
 {% highlight bash %}
 [1632668621.125343] info     | TermiosAgentLinux.cpp | init                     | running...             | fd: 3